What is Anti-Freeze Coolant? Types, Colors & How to Use

 Compatible with most vehicles (IAT, OAT, HOAT).

-For optimal engine cooling and longevity, trust Rumanza Anti-Freeze Coolant—the smart choice for modern and classic vehicles alike.
+For optimal engine cooling and longevity for choose antifreeze coolant types, trust Rumanza Anti-Freeze Coolant—the smart choice for modern and classic vehicles alike.

 Final Thoughts